 - i.
 The phenomenal growth in Islamic finance, especially in the last decade, has brought International Islamic Financial Services (IIFS) into direct competition with their conventional counterparts in terms of attracting individual savings and institutional funds.
-The investors, in return, expect their investments to have comparable liquidity and returns commensurate with risks.
-As a fiduciary agent, the IIFS are naturally concerned with maintaining adequate liquidity of their assets, while optimizing profitability. - ii.
+The investors, in return, expect their investments to have comparable liquidity and returns, commensurate with risks.
+As a fiduciary agent, the IIFS is naturally concerned with maintaining adequate liquidity, while optimizing profits. - ii.
 The success in developing IIFS spurred efforts to extend Shari'ah-compliant practices in other market segments, namely Takāful and Islamic capital markets.
 With the establishment of IIFS and Takāful, the management of balance sheet liquidity becomes a major challenge due to the scarcity of both Shari'ah-compliant capital and money market instruments.
-The pressing need to address liquidity management for IIFS prompted several countries such as Bahrain, Iran, Malaysia and Sudan to introduce instruments that are Shari'ah compliant. - iii.
-The average daily volume of interbank transactions in some jurisdictions indicates that money market transactions among IIFS, between IIFS and conventional banks, and between IIFS and the central bank are very low compared to the trades in the conventional money market.
-Evidence also indicates that IIFS are more inclined to transact with the central bank for their liquidity needs.
-The large differences in the rates of return between the Islamic money market and the conventional money market, are indicative of the significant segmentation of the two markets, in terms of instruments used and their liquidity.
+The pressing need to address liquidity management for IIFS prompted several countries such as Bahrain, Iran, Malaysia, and Sudan to introduce instruments that are Shari'ah compliant. - iii.
+The average daily volume of interbank transactions in some jurisdictions indicates that money market transactions among IIFS, between IIFS and conventional banks, and between IIFS and the central bank are very low compared with trade in the conventional money market.
+Evidence also indicates that IIFS are more inclined to transact with the central bank for their liquidity requirements.
+The main difference in the rates of return between the Islamic money market and the conventional money market is indicative of the significant segmentation of the two markets, in terms of instruments used and their liquidity.

 - iv.
-Efficient money and interbank markets for Shari'ah-compliant instruments have not yet developed, owing largely to weaknesses in the available instruments, and the limited size of IIFS.
-These two factors have constrained the liquidity of the money markets. - v.
-On the average, IIFS maintain more excess reserves at the central banks (reserve deposits in excess of the required statutory amount) than the conventional banks.
+Efficient money and interbank markets for Shari'ah-compliant instruments have not yet developed, owing largely to weaknesses in the available instruments, and the limited size of IIFS. - v.
+On average, IIFS maintains more excess reserves at the central banks (reserve deposits more than the required statutory amount) than the conventional banks.
 This situation may be driven by the fact that it is more difficult for the IIFS to manage their liquidity positions, owing to the limited availability of Shari'ah-compliant money market instruments in their jurisdiction.